reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 The widget doesn't contain "IN PROGRESS" launches.

-## DIFFERENT LAUNCHES COMPARISON CHART
+## Different launches comparison chart

 The widget allows you to compare statistics for the 2 last launches side by side.